There are a large number of Christians in India – 69.5 million – but it’s still only five per cent of the country’s Hindu-majority population.

 One day, this escalated into physical violence.
 A mob began attacking the three women.
 “The attackers started to beat me mercilessly and tried to strangle me with a cloth,” Mehr says, with tears in her eyes as she remembers the traumatic event.
 “I fell unconscious.
 I was wounded and bleeding and suffered several injuries across my body.”

 With all the trauma and anxiety Mehr was experiencing, she shouldn’t have had to worry about her medical treatment.
 But the persecution that Christians often face in India has far-reaching effects.
 The people who attacked Mehr and her family are very influential in their community, and they bribed the medical staff to stop treating Mehr because she is a Christian.

 “The doctors were pressurised so that my treatment wouldn’t progress,” says Mehr.
 “The nurses didn’t come for my treatment and stopped all care.
 Medicine was also stopped.
 My heart was gripped with fear – I thought, ‘How will I survive?’”

 Thankfully, Open Doors local partners are able to support Mehr.
 “As soon as Open Doors partners came to know about my situation, God sent them as divine helpers,” says Mehr.
 They were able to get Mehr transferred to a hospital that would treat her, and paid for the treatment.
 They are also supporting the family with financial help and trauma care for the long-term.

 Please keep praying for your brothers and sisters in India.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
 Christians in India are struck down but not destroyed.

-Open Doors works through local church partners to strengthen the Indian church through providing emergency aid, persecution survival training, Bibles, livelihood and community development, advocacy support and legal training.
+Open Doors partners strengthen the church in India by providing Bibles, emergency aid, persecution survival training, and livelihood and community development projects.